-- Future premium receivable; - Cashflows resulting from future claims events; - · Cashflows arising from allocated and unallocated claims management expenses; and - Cashflows arising from ongoing administration of the in-force policies.
+- Future premium receivable relating to future claims; - · Cashflows resulting from future claims events; - · Cashflows arising from allocated and unallocated claims management expenses; and - Cashflows arising from ongoing administration of the in-force policies.

 Premium provisions should be calculated in accordance with the general provisions for the determination of technical provisions as set out in Articles 75 to 78 of the Level 1 text.
 Such a valuation would take account of expected profits (premiums exceeding costs) during remaining periods on risk.